 Continue along the trail from Almograve through the unspoilt seascapes of Alentejo, Zambujeira fishing village and onto the small village of Cavaleiro, with more superb coastal views en route.
 Stop in Cavaleiro for supplies or treat yourself to some fine local seafood, before heading west to Cabo Sardão lighthouse.
 Your walk finishes in Zambujeira do Mar, considered by many to be one of the most extraordinary beaches in Portugal.

 - Walking for the day: 21km, 6h, ↑200m ↓200m

 - Accommodation: Rosa dos Ventos or similar

-This is one of the most popular hiking routes used by the fishermen going South, heading to Odeceixe, the first village in the Algarve region.
-You’ll find plenty to explore, passing by Carvalhal Beach, the residence of the famous fado singer Amália Rodrigues and the locally famous harbour of Azenha do Mar, and these are just some of the highlights.
-After recharging your batteries at Azenha do Mar’s seafood restaurant, you will have the energy to continue your journey to Odeceixe, where the bridge over the river sets the border between Alentejo and Algarve regions.
+This is one of the most spectacular sections of the Fishermen’s Trail, taking you to Odeceixe, the first village in the Algarve region.
+Walk past the stunning Praia do Carvalhal, then on to the clifftop village of Azenha do Mar and harbour.
+After recharging your batteries at Azenha do Mar’s seafood restaurant, or perhaps just taking a swim in their famous natural seawater pool, continue on to Odeceixe, where the bridge over the river sets the border between Alentejo and Algarve regions.

 Day 6: Departure

 Accommodation on this tour includes a mix of small, locally-owned hotels, B&Bs and traditional guesthouses.
 They have been carefully selected based on a variety of criteria including their location, warm hospitality, fine local food or commitment to responsible tourism.
 Please note that many rooms with ensuite/private facilities have a shower rather than a bath, usually because of limited space.
 Some rooms may have private bathrooms outside the room.